-I currently have three dogs, Taz – who was the reason I got a deeper interest in training, a male black show cocker spaniel.
+I currently have four dogs, Taz – who was the reason I got a deeper interest in training, a male black show cocker spaniel.
 Kira, a female black Labrador, Ritzi, a miniature parti Poodle (black and white) and my baby, a brown miniature poodle, Chic (pronounced Sheek).
 I have done training all my dogs, including basic obedience, gundog training and agility.
-I have competed at agility with both“ Taz (grade 5),“ and“ Kira (grade 3).
+I have competed at agility with both Taz (grade 5), and Kira (grade 3).
 I also competed with my Working Cocker Spaniel Raffi (see below) and achieve grade 4.
 Ritzi and Chic have already started agility training and I hope to start competing with them in 2018.

 - Diploma (Distinction) Advanced Dog Grooming (Leicester Academy of Dog Grooming)